Students are offered jobs in the creative industries as a result of the Degree Show.

 Q: How did you get to where you are now?
 Did the university help?

-A: University definitely helped me get to where I am as it gave me the opportunity to try lots of different things and subsequently discover what I wanted to do for a job.I did a module in my final year called Career and Project in which I decided to try out social media content creation for a coffee shop in Worcester.
+A: My Course definitely helped me get to where I am as it gave me the opportunity to try lots of different things and subsequently discover what I wanted to do for a job.I did a live brief module in my final year in which I decided to try out social media content creation for a coffee shop in Worcester.
 This led to me doing lots of other freelance work in this field, gathering more clients, which then eventually led on to me getting this full time job creating content at Gtech.
-Also there’s lots of practical aspects to my job where I think to myself how Uni helped me.
-For example, I’m often in the photo studio at work, where I will be using techniques that I learned in my final year Studio Photography module with lecturer Dr Paul Haxell.
+Also there’s lots of practical aspects to my job where I think to myself how my Course helped me.
+For example, I’m often in the photo studio at work, where I will be using techniques that I learned in my second year Studio Photography module with lecturer Dr Paul Hazell.
 Also, I’m having to use Premiere Pro / After Effects a lot and I wouldn’t have a clue what I was doing if it wasn’t for Motion Graphics and Visual Effects Lecturer Steve Waldron, so pass on my thanks (haha)!

 Credit: Above – Degree Show 2019 website designed by final year students